mechristenson/study-guides/csci585/final-study-guide.md

     - Big data to use for training
     - Better algorithms from academic and industry research
     - Faster cloud computing platforms and libraries
+  - Ended AI Winter by making it possible to approximate any smooth continuous function with low error

 7. NN: Types of Neurons (Activation Functions)
   - Linear Neurons: